-Beginning in Johannesburg, travel to the Kruger National Park for wildlife viewing that is unsurpassed.
-Spot the ‘Big Five’ and many other animal and bird species while game driving through this superb National Park.
-Heading to the picturesque coast, Mozambique…
+The Mozambique Explorer Safari begins in Johannesburg, then you will go to the Kruger National Park for wildlife viewing that is unsurpassed.
+Spot the ‘Big Five‘ and many other animal and bird species while game driving through this superb National…

 Camping in Mozambique

-With pearly white beaches and azure waters, Mozambique offers some of the most marine rich coastline in Southern Africa.
-The primary attraction is diving or snorkling at some of the many reefs along it's shores including the small islands of the Bazaruto Archipelego.
-Having struggled for many years, this breath taking country is on the rise offering its visitors the opportunity to experience its turquoise beaches and mingle with its open and caring people at the local markets.
+With pearly white beaches and azure waters, Mozambique offers some of the most marine rich coastlines in Southern Africa.
+The primary attraction is diving or snorkelling at some of the many reefs along its shores including the small islands of the Bazaruto Archipelago.
+Having struggled for many years, this breathtaking country is on the rise offering its visitors the opportunity to experience its turquoise beaches and mingle with its open and caring people at the local markets.

 With a population of just over 19 million residents and an official language of Portuguese, these locals will accept you with open arms and show you what their beautiful country has to offer.
 The dry season brings about pleasant temperatures and runs from May to November, with the wet season running from December to April bringing along hot and humid days with rain.